department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/design/design-weekly-sync-agenda.md

 Attendees: Angela, Hieu, Katelyn, Jessica, Kristen, Alex (briefly), and Emily (briefly).

 **OCTO**
-- Lois Luis will take over Kristen position as our main point-of-contact while Kristen takes additional OTCO responsibilities.
+- Lois Lewis will take over Kristen position as our main point-of-contact while Kristen takes additional OTCO responsibilities.
 - Lois will join us for UX Sync, the HEC calls, the PO sync.
 - Emily wants to set up a demo for Lois.
 - Kristen will post an intro and indicate which meeting Lois will join in.